-As you prepare your ecommerce website for the Golden Quarter, cybercriminals will be preparing to target it.
-Retail is one of the most targeted sectors for cyber-attacks in 2020.
+As you prepare your ecommerce website for the peak trading period, cybercriminals will be preparing to target it.
+Retail was one of the most targeted sectors for cyber-attacks in 2020.
 Data is the new currency for cybercriminals, who focus not just on money and goods but also customers’ personal data that can be stolen and sold online.

 Cybercriminals target retailers both remotely and at their operating locations, such as stores and warehouses.
 Attackers often target point-of-sale (POS) systems, installing malware that steals credit card information when the POS system is used.
 They will also target ecommerce websites and the databases that sit behind them, searching for weaknesses they can exploit to steal personal data that can then be sold on the black market.

 Ransomware is one of the most popular cyber-attack methods that cybercriminals use to target retailers in 2020.
 And the relatively new trend for double-extortion ransomware attacks, in which attackers threaten to leak stolen data onto the internet in order to shame target organisations into paying a ransom, introduces a significant reputational threat to retail businesses, too.